-Update from January 22, 2013: Christian is able to walk, is very active and likes to dance.
-He is able to say various words but he cannot speak in sentences.
-Christian is described as very kind, friendly, shy and sensitive.
+Update January 2013: Christian is able to walk, is very active and likes to dance.
+He is able to say various words but he cannot speak in sentences yet.
 He also enjoys listening to music and knows many songs by heart.
-He is smart and knows how to play many different games.
+He is smart and can play many different games.
 Christian knows different characters from various cartoons and sometimes asks for a certain cartoon to watch.
-He is able to eat by himself, except for soup, as he sometimes makes a little bit of a mess!
+He is able to eat by himself, except for soup, as he sometimes makes a little bit of a mess.
+Christian is described as very kind, friendly, shy and sensitive.

 Update May 2013: After visiting with Christian in May, our agency representative had the following update.
 Christian can walk independently now.
 He speaks (although his words are a little unclear).
-He answers the questions, e:g: where is “Neal” (he knows all children) or how are you, completes simple requests.
-He has become very active and very joyful.
-The Orphanage Director says that he is very smart and very kind.
+He answers questions and completes simple requests.
+He is active and joyful.
+The orphanage director says that he is very smart and very kind.
 Our in-country representative feels that the family who adopts Christian will be blessed.
-At present he is healthy and in a good mood.

 Nicholas was born in May of 2011.
 His physical development is on target.
 He is able to sit up, stand and is able to walk holding onto furniture.
 He is very active and likes to play with toys and other children.
 Nicholas is also very observant; when someone is playing with other kids of his group, he watches them very attentively as if wanting to take part in it.
 He has been seen playing with one of the other boys in his group, they giggle and talk in their own little language, as if they know exactly what the other is saying.
 In general, Nicholas is a serious child, but if you make him smile he smiles.
 He currently eats and sleeps well.

 Update February 2014: